CrunchyData/postgres-operator/docs/content/installation/pgo-client.md

 pgo version
 ```

-If the above command outputs versions of both the client and API server, the Crunchy PostgreSQL
-Operator client has been installed successfully.
+If the above command outputs versions of both the client and API server, the `pgo` client has been installed successfully.